 From our perspective, these conclusions are not merely to be regretted but should be rejected in a definitive manner.
 This is not to say that Mar Georgius and his clergy did not have every right to decide for themselves in the 1970s that they wished to repudiate the 1943 Council of London, however belated and even unprincipled such an act would inevitably appear.
 They could not, however, at once repudiate the Council’s key decisions and yet still claim the jurisdictional authority which the Council had previously bestowed upon their clergy and mission until the termination of intercommunion in 1945, since the latter was entirely dependent upon the former.
 Moreover, their actions could not bind the Order of Antioch, which was the only body officially represented at the 1943 Council of London that was not subsequently absorbed into the Catholicate of the West.
 Neither the Order of Antioch, nor, it would appear, Dr Crow and the Order of the Holy Wisdom, were officially represented at the 1967 assembly[lxii].

 So far as the basis for Dr Crow’s acts during his Patriarchate is concerned there seems no room for doubt; the authority cited on his official documentation is “the powers vested in Us by the Council of London 1943, by our Charter, Constitution and Official Acts and of all other powers Us hereunto enabling.”[lxiii]
 None of the available evidence suggests that his position on these matters changed at any point, although in his last years, we are told that he had become “less cogent, forgetful and repetitive”[lxiv].
-It is therefore in the light of all the foregoing factors that we should consider his reported decisions of 11 September 1975.
+It is therefore in the light of all the foregoing factors that we should consider his reported decisions of 11 September 1975 and the campaign of falsehoods that we expose below.

 Refutation of material on the website of Peter Koenig